 Over the five-year waiver period, an estimated 2,500 beneficiaries are projected to lose coverage due to IPV.
-Although the state provides an estimate of annual coverage loss in the body of its waiver proposal, this drop in enrollment is not reflected in the state's budget projections on pages 47 and 48 of its application.
+Although the state provides an estimate of annual coverage loss in the body of its waiver proposal, this drop in enrollment is not reflected in the state's budget projections on pages 49 and 50 of its application.
 Rather, the state's budget projections indicate that Medicaid enrollment will remain the same with or without the waiver.
+The state notes that, "budget neutrality is calculated at a per-member level and there are no calculated savings that result from reduced enrollment."
+While per member per month (PMPM) costs may remain the same with or without the waiver, the reduced enrollment would result in fewer eligible member months and lower annual total expenditures with the waiver compared to without the waiver.